-LGPS factsheet Pensions Taxation - Lifetime Allowance
+Local Government Pension Scheme (L G P S) factsheet Pensions Taxation: Lifetime Allowance

-HM Revenue and Customs impose two controls on the amount of pension savings you can make without having to pay extra tax.
+HM Revenue and Customs (HMRC) impose two controls on the amount of pension savings you can make without having to pay extra tax.
 These controls are known as the annual allowance and lifetime allowance.
 This is in addition to any income tax you pay on your pension once it is in payment.

-This factsheet looks at the lifetime allowance (LTA) which is the total value of all pension benefits you can have without triggering an excess benefits tax charge.
+This factsheet looks at the lifetime allowance (L T A) which is the total value of all pension benefits you can have without triggering an excess benefits tax charge.

-For information about the Annual Allowance please refer to the Annual Allowance factsheet (enter link).
+For information about the Annual Allowance please read the Annual Allowance factsheet (enter link).

 What is the lifetime allowance?

 The lifetime allowance is the total value of all pension benefits you can have without triggering an excess benefits tax charge.
-If the value of your pension benefits when you take them (not including any state retirement pension, state pension credit or any partner's or dependant's pension you may be entitled to) is more than the lifetime allowance, or more than any protections you may have, you will have to pay tax on the excess benefits.
+If the value of your pension benefits when you take them (not including any state retirement pension, state pension credit or any partner's or dependant's pension you are entitled to) is more than the lifetime allowance, or more than any protections you may have, you will have to pay tax on the excess benefits.

-The lifetime allowance covers any pension benefits you may have in all tax-registered pension arrangements - not just the Local Government Pension Scheme (LGPS).
+The lifetime allowance covers any pension benefits you have in all tax-registered pension arrangements - not just the L G P S.

 The lifetime allowance was introduced in 2006 and was reduced in 2012, 2014 and again in 2016.
-Each time the lifetime allowance reduced, if you had already planned your pension savings on the basis of the higher lifetime allowance, you have been able to protect your pension savings by applying to HMRC for a lifetime allowance protection.
+Each time the lifetime allowance reduced, if you had already planned your pension savings on the basis of the higher lifetime allowance, you were able to protect your pension savings by applying to HMRC for a lifetime allowance protection.
 These protections are covered in more detail later in this factsheet.

 The lifetime allowance steadily reduced from 2012/13 to 2017/18.
 From 2018/19 onwards the lifetime allowance increases each year in line with inflation, see below:

+Table 1 - the lifetime allowance from 2011/12